qtoggle/qtoggleserver-cmdline/README.md

 `name` is an optional name that will be used as a prefix for all ports.

+`read_command` sets a command to be executed to determine the value of ports.
+If this parameter is not specified, no polling is done and the values will only be set to what is written to the ports.

 If `output_regexp` is specified, output of `read_command` is parsed against it as a regular expression.
 Following rules
 apply: